ixicute/AwesomeBankSystem/README.md

 User class determines if user is admin och normal customer depending on name and password.

 	  -Admin,
 	  Admin class inherits from User class.
-Admin class can add new users, both customers and admin staff.
+Admin class can add new users.
 	  -Customer,
 	  Customer class inherits from User class.
 This class contains different lists to handle bank accounts and transactions between accounts.